qwaneu/qwaneu.github.io/_drafts/tdd-start-with-expectation.md

 image: /attachments/blogposts/2021/tdd/start-at-expectation.jpg
 ---

-Write the last part of your test first: start with the expectation or the assert, write the test bottom-up.
+Write the last part of your test first: start with the expectation (or the assert) and write the test bottom-up.

 Starting the test at the end might feel strange, as you may be inclined to write your test from top to bottom, from set-up, through invocation of production